docker/docs/engine/userguide/networking/default_network/ipv6.md

 addresses outside of the `2001:db8:1::/64` network via the link-local gateway at `fe80::1` on `eth0`.

-Often servers or virtual machines get a `/64` IPv6 subnet assigned (e.g.
-`2001:db8:23:42::/64`).
-In this case you can split it up further and provide Docker a `/80` subnet while using a separate `/80` subnet for other applications on the host:
+If your server or virtual machine has a `/64` IPv6 subnet assigned to it, such as `2001:db8:23:42::/64`, you can split it up further and provide Docker a `/80` subnet while using a separate `/80` subnet for other applications on the host: